 About joekThis author has not yet filled in any details.

 So far joek has created 8 blog entries.

 CPI is currently hiring for a few positions.
-If you have work and teaching experience, please consider applying for our Medical Assistant Coordinator/Instructor, Natural Gas Compression AST Coordinator, or CDL instructor.
+If you have work and teaching experience, please consider applying for our Medical Assistant Coordinator/Instructor or CDL instructor.
 Go to https://cpi.edu/company/cpi/ for more information or to apply.